Distilling Basics for Beginners

 Ah, the age-old question: Should you get stainless steel or a copper moonshine still?
 It really comes down to personal preference, but we list the pros and cons of both in this guide.
 Brewhaus is biased towards stainless steel, but we're not going to argue that you need some copper in there to make moonshine.
 You just don't need the whole still to be made out of copper in order to get the benefit.
 Read this article to learn more.

 This guide explains how we build your still from start to finish.
 All of the Essential Extractor series distillation columns are made here in our Texas warehouse from 304L stainless steel tubing.
 Yes, we often have a lead time before your still ships.
-That's because your distiller is hand-made and built-to-order, so we can't compete with places like Amazon and Ali Baba who sell mass-produced stills.
-We make our stills the same way we have since 1992: with hand TIG welding.
+That's because your distiller is hand-made and built-to-order, so we can't compete with places like Amazon and Ali Baba who sell mass-produced, Chinese made stills.
+We take great pride in hand-producing the highest quality distillers, just as we have since 1992.

 When you buy your stainless steel still online from Brewhaus, there are several options that you can customize.
 The top question we get is "What are couplings for?".
 In a nutshell, couplings are for adding things to your kettle like a drain, internal heating element, or thermometer.
 They don't have to be couplings either.
 We can also install ferrules on your kettle if that's what you need for your cartridge water heater.
 This blog give you more detailed information on what couplings can be used for so that you can make a better decision when you buy.